therealsphinx/support.balsamiq.com/content/desktop/classroom.md

 Balsamiq 3 for Desktop project files are no different: each BMPR file contains everything that's necessary to work on and review a Balsamiq project.

+You can also have your students [Export their Projects to PDF](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf) and share them with you, if you prefer.

 ## Training Your Students in Mockups

 Our tools are famous for being easy to use, but you might want to direct your students to our [support portal](/)